olegische/mcp-atlassian-multi-user/llms-install.md

 ### For OAuth 2.0 (Cloud Only) - **Advanced**

+> [!NOTE]
+> OAuth 2.0 is more complex to set up but provides enhanced security features.
+For most users, API Token authentication is simpler and sufficient.

 1. Go to [Atlassian Developer Console](https://developer.atlassian.com/console/myapps/)
 2. Create an "OAuth 2.0 (3LO) integration" app
 3. Configure **Permissions** (scopes) for Jira/Confluence